 The Table

-Now in residency at Lincoln Cathedral.
+Now in residency at Lichfield Cathedral.
 A spectacular 13 metre long ‘Table for the Nation’ was created from a section of the nation’s most significant tree, a gigantic 5000 year old Fenland Black Oak.

 ‘A Table for the Nation’